Grantgthomas/Sonny/README.md

 If there are any workday jobs which you apply for that can't be processed by Sonny please contact me so I can make updates to improve the functionality.

 Please also feel free to make your own improvements to Sonny as well.

+Disclamer - Sonny stores and uses a lot of personal data in the .json file.
+DO NOT share this file with anyone for your own safety.
+Sonny strictly interacts with Workday and does use your information unless it is for a job application.